-You'll need to go into the lab to finish the lab prep.
 You should have an account on the computer science machines.
 This account uses the same username and password as your general Middlebury account, however, it is a separate account.
-Files that you store on these computers will not be accessible when not in the lab and vice versa.
-See the course web page or come talk to me if you ever want to transfer files in between the two (though e-mailing them to yourself is also an easy solution).
+Files that you store on these computers will not be accessible when not in the lab and vice versa (without some work).